ÖTZTAL TREK / ROUTE 1 (Stages 1 - 5)

 Stage 18: Braunschweiger Hütte (2,758 metres) – Mainzer Höhenweg – Rüsselsheimer Hütte (2,328 metres)

-Vertical ascent/descent: 857/1,281 metres, walking time: 9 hours 30 minutes, highest point: 3,252 metres, distance: 10.2 kilometres, difficulty: difficult
+Ascent/descent: 857/1,281 vertical metres, walking time: 9 hours 30 minutes, highest point: 3,252 metres above sea level, distance: 10.2 kilometres, difficulty rating: difficult (black trails)

 Alpine, technical and downright demanding!
 Starting from Braunschweiger Hütte hut, the trail drops into Silbergrube and then starts climbing to gain the first 3,000-metre-plus peak of this stage: the 3,079-metre-high Wurmsitzkogel peak.
-Next up are Grschrappkogel peak (3,197 m) and Wassertalkogel Peak (3,252 m) with a bivouac, an emergency shelter that sleeps up to 12 people, nearby.
+Next up are Grschrappkogel peak (3,197 m) and Wassertalkogel peak (3,252 m) with a bivouac, an emergency shelter that sleeps up to 12 people, nearby.
 From Wassertalkogel, the trail descends through glacial fields.
 Following some scrambling, the trail continues to the Weißmaurachjoch col and on to Weißmaurachkar cirque.
 After spending ten hours in a day hiking, you will finally reach Rüsselsheimer Hütte hut.

 Stage 19: Rüsselsheimer Hütte (2,328 metres) – Kapuzinerjöchl (2,710 metres) – Breitlehnjöchl (2,637 metres) – Sandjöchl (2,826 metres) – Luibisscharte (2,914 metres) – Hauerseehütte (2,383 metres)

-Vertical ascent/descent: 1,157/1,104 metres, walking time: 7 hours 15 minutes, highest point: 2,909 metres, distance: 11 kilometres, difficulty: difficult
+Ascent/descent: 1,157/1,104 vertical metres, walking time: 7 hours 15 minutes, highest point: 2,909 metres above sea level, distance: 11 kilometres, difficulty rating: difficult (black trails)

 This stage sees hikers tackle a few cols and a tiny glacier.
 It starts by heading to a wonderful vantage point named Gahwinden.
 From there, the trail descends through scree fields to Rötkarle cirque and then ascends Kapuzinerjöchl col. Beyond the col, the trail drops down through steep and rocky terrain (there are fixed cables to hold on to for safety) before resuming its climb towards Breitlehnjöchl and Sandjöchl cols.
 From now on, it’s tough going!
 From the fork, the trail switchbacks to Luibisscharte ridge.
 The final push to the ridge is nearly vertical; a thigh burner going up and one that calls for extra caution descending on its other side.
 The scenery is heavenly, but with many vertical meters to climb and drop, there’s a little hell to pay on the way.
 Beyond the ridge, the trail plunges to the crevasse-free Hauerferner glacier.
 The trail between the glacier and the Hauersee Hütte hut has been closed off due to a rockslide – having passed the glacier section, a bypass trail descends next to a rocky knoll.
 Hauersee Hütte hut is a tiny self-catering, unmanned shelter that is open during peak season only.